lislis/workshop-rust-games/README.md

     }
 ```

-Great, so to declare a new player, we need to pass to it the location (as you'll see in a bit, that of the crab!), as well as a body and joint pair of anchors.
-We'll examine those more closely later when we work on our
+Great, so to declare a new player, we need to pass to it the crab's location, a body anchor and a joint anchor.
+As you saw in the previous section, these will all be used by the player's corresponding claw!

 Taking a quick glance back at `state.rs`, we declare not one, but two instances of the `Player` struct (makes sense, this is a 2-player game after all!):